WG-Forge/Geschwader/README.md

 - To work with json, the project uses a popular library [nlohmann/json](https://github.com/nlohmann/json)
 - The Winsock C++ library is used to work with the server.
-- The bot for the game runs on a neural network.

 ### Runtime